OctopusDeploy/blog/blog/2022-02/multi-environment-jenkins/index.md

 Follow the [steps in our Docs](https://octopus.com/docs/infrastructure/deployment-targets#adding-deployment-targets) which indicate the fields to add to set up the deployment target.
 In this section you give the deployment target a target role.
 This will be referenced in the Octopus Deploy step later.

-You need to add the Amazon feed to the Octopus Instance:
+You need to add the Amazon feed to the Octopus instance:

 - Go to **Library**, then **External Feeds**, then **Add Feed**, and then select the **AWS Elastic Container Registry**.
 - Enter your **Access Key ID**, **Secret Access Key**, and the **Zone** of your registry.